zgod37/bank_acct_analyzer/readme.md

 ### Introduction

 Hello!
 This is the very first program that I ever wrote.
 I was dissatisfied with my bank's online spending tracker and how it presented its data.
-I wanted a much more simple presentation, but also more customizable.
+I wanted a simpler presentation, but also more customizable.
 So I decided that I would write my own program to present the data in a way that I wanted.
-In the process, I learned alot about coding, making graphs, and even UI!
+In the process, I learned alot about coding, making graphs, and even some UI!
 Plus, it sparked an interest in software development that I didn't know I had!

 This program can generate two types of graphs: